Renault Mégane: Facelift

 In 2020, the Mégane was refreshed with facelift, with minor changes to the exterior design, a 9.3-inch touchscreen, and a plug-in hybrid version in both estate and hatchback variants marketed as the Mégane E-Tech.
 It combines the 1.6-litre four-cylinder petrol engine with two electric motors for a total system output of 160 PS and comes with a 9.8 kWh battery that allows it to run on electricity for 50 km and up to a top speed of 135 km/h in the mixed WLTP test cycle and for 65 km in the city.

 The Mégane Sedan is facelifted in February 2021, some months after the hatchback and the estate.
 It receives a new 115 hp petrol engine.
 The hatchback version was discontinued in Turkey.

 In June 2022, Renault launched the "E-Tech engineered" special edition for the hybrid versions of the Clio, Captur, Arkana and Mégane (hatchback and estate), with design elements inspired by the Megane E-Tech.

-The production of both the hatchback and the estate models is stopped in April 2024, but the production in Turkey (saloon model) continues.
+The production of both the hatchback and the estate models is stopped in April 2024, but the production in Turkey (saloon model) will continue until 2027.
+In mid-2026, Renault updated the Megane Sedan with the brand's new minimalist 'Nouvel'R' 2D logo across the front grille, tailgate, steering wheel, and wheel hubs.